Japan’s Softbank to spend $4B to hike stake in Yahoo Japan

-Japanese telecoms company Softbank Corp. says it will spend 456.5 billion yen ($4 billion) to increase its stake in Yahoo Japan to nearly 45%.
-The company forecast Wednesday that with the additional stake in Yahoo, its revenue will rise to 4.8 trillion yen ($43.6 billion) in this fiscal year.
+Japanese telecoms company Softbank Corp. said Wednesday that it will spend 456.5 billion yen ($4 billion) to increase its stake in Yahoo Japan to nearly 45%.

+The company forecast that with the additional stake in Yahoo, its net profit will rise to 480 billion yen ($4.4 billion) in the current fiscal year, up from 430.8 billion yen in the year that ended in March.
+Revenue is expected to rise to 4.8 trillion yen ($43.6 billion) from 3.7 billion yen in the last fiscal year.

 Softbank, the Japanese mobile subsidiary of Softbank Group Corp., listed its shares in December in Japan’s largest-ever initial public offering, at more than 2 trillion yen ($18 billion).

-It how holds a 12% stake in Yahoo Japan, which will become a subsidiary of Softbank Corp. with the acquisition of a 36% stake in the internet company held by its parent.
+It how holds a 12% stake in Yahoo Japan, which will become a subsidiary of Softbank Corp. with its acquisition of a 36% stake in the internet company held by its parent.

-Softbank Corp. says it expects a 480 billion yen ($4.4 billion) net profit in the current fiscal year.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.